 The Company is exposed to financial risk related to the fluctuation of foreign currency rates.
-During the year ended December 31, 2018, the Company operated in Canada and the Republic of Guinea.
+The Company operates in Canada and formerly the Republic of Guinea.
 A substantial portion of the Company's expenses are incurred in US dollars.
 A significant change in the currency exchange rate between the Canadian dollar relative to the US dollar could have an effect on the Company's results of operations, financial position or cash flows.
 The Company has not hedged its exposure to currency fluctuations.
-As at December 31, 2018 and 2017, the Company is exposed to currency risk through the following financial assets and liabilities denominated in currencies other than the Canadian dollar:
+As at December 31, 2019 and 2018, the Company is exposed to currency risk through the following financial assets and liabilities denominated in currencies other than the Canadian dollar:

-As at December 31, 2018 201 17 US Dollars (CDN equivalent) US Dollars (CDN equivalent) ea Franc (CDN uivalent) Cash \$ 5,308 \$ 20,134 \$ - Amounts receivable - - 2,638 Accounts payable and accrued liabilities (107,515) (56,997) - Net exposure \$ (102,207) \$ (36,863) \$ 2,638 c) Price risk
+As at December 31, 2018

+US Dollars (CDN equivalent) US Dollars (CDN equivalent)

+Cash \$ 2,735 \$ 5,308

+Accounts payable and accrued liabilities (88,335) (107,515)

+Net exposure \$ (85,600) \$ (102,207)

-Based on the above net exposure as at December 31, 2018, and assuming all other variables remain constant, a 10% depreciation or appreciation of the Canadian dollar against the US dollar would result in an increase/decrease of approximately \$10,200 in the Company's net loss and comprehensive loss for the year ended December 31, 2018 (2017: \$3,400).
+Based on the above net exposure as at December 31, 2019, and assuming all other variables remain constant, a 10% depreciation or appreciation of the Canadian dollar against the US dollar would result in an increase/decrease of approximately \$8,600 in the Company's net loss and comprehensive loss for the year ended December 31, 2019 (2018: \$10,200).